 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections occurring in private households. - 3.
 Omicron variant compatible positives are defined as those that are positive on the ORF1ab-gene and N-gene, but not the S-gene.
-Delta variant compatible positives are defined as those that are positive on the ORF1ab, N-gene and S-gene.
-Positives where the virus is too low for the variant to be identifiable are defined as those that are positive with all other gene patterns.
-These definitions are regardless of cycle threshold (Ct) value. - 4.
+Delta variant compatible positives are defined as those that are positive on the ORF1ab, N-gene and S-gene, as well as N+S and ORF+S. - 4.
 Data should be treated with caution.
-There are several variants with gene pattern ORF1ab+N, and many with pattern S+ORF1ab+N. We label these as Omicron compatible and Delta compatible respectively.
-At present, Delta compatible is the dominant variant in the UK.
-This means that most cases with pattern S+ORF1ab+N will be the Delta variant, but also that some portion of cases with pattern ORF1ab+N will be Delta variant cases where the S gene was not detected for other reasons. - 5.
-Cases where the virus is too low for the variant to be identifiable are likely to be people very recently infected or those who are recovering from their infection; people who get new infections after vaccination may also be in this group.
+Not all cases positive on the S gene will be the Delta variant, but some cases with pattern ORF1ab+N will also be the Delta variant where the S gene was not detected for other reasons, such as low viral load.